prytoegrian/check-break/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/Prytoegrian/check-break?branch=master)](https://bettercodehub.com/)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6f9a3e0c93ce4fb28c778019ad083179)](https://www.codacy.com/app/prytoegrian/check-break?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Prytoegrian/check-break&amp;utm_campaign=Badge_Grade)

-Check-break helps you to discover compatibility breaks in your code, and improve decisions-making to determine if a new major version is required.
+`check-break` helps you to discover compatibility breaks in your code, and improve decisions-making to determine if a new major version is required.
 In few words, if you follow *semver* (or try to stick to it), you must use `check-break` ;-)

+`check-break` itself is following `semver` and monitor its own changes.
+For now, it's under heavy development, use it at your own risks, compatibility breaks could happen at every moment.

 ## What is a compatibility break ?
 Basically, following the semver definition :